igorpejic/webcodec_capture_webcam/README.md

 ## Description

-This is an experimentation with the novel [WebCodec API](https://developer.chrome.com/articles/webcodecs/).
+This is an experiment with the novel [WebCodec API](https://developer.chrome.com/articles/webcodecs/).

-This demo uses a: Service worker to encode and decode video stream coming from a web camera.
+This demo uses a Service worker to encode and decode the video stream coming from a web camera.
-The background of the page is changed to mimic changes in lighting of the scene.
+The background of the page is changed to mimic changes in the lighting of the scene.

 The main code lives in src/ directory and contains: